-Students receiving graduate assistantships must register for at least nine graduate hours per semester within their approved graduate program unless a waiver is obtained from the dean of Graduate Studies.
+Graduate Assistantships - Students receiving graduate assistantships must register for at least nine graduate hours per semester within their approved graduate program unless a waiver is obtained from the dean of the School of Graduate Studies.
 During the summer terms, graduate students on assistantships must register for a total of six hours.
-Out-of-state tuition is waived for graduate students who hold assistantships.
+Out-ofstate tuition is waived for graduate students who hold assistantships.
 All or part of the in-state tuition may be waived, depending on the level of the award.
-Graduate assistants may not take more than 13 hours of graduate credit per semester without prior permission from the dean of the School of Graduate Studies.
+Graduate assistants may not take more than 15 hours of graduate credit per semester without prior permission from the dean of the School of Graduate Studies.
 Students normally do not hold a graduate assistantship for more than two years.